icann/rdap-conformance-tool/docs/std_95/common_structures.md

   "message": "The JSON value is not a string."
 }
 ```
-    5. For the JSON name identifier, the value shall be a JSON string data type.
+    5. Test case [-11205](#id-testCase-11205){ #id-testCase-11205 }: For the JSON name identifier, the value shall be a JSON string data type.
 ``` json
 {
   "code": -11205,